OfficeDev/office-js-docs-pr/docs/reference/manifest/requestedwidth.md

 ---
 title: RequestedWidth element in the manifest file
-description: 'The RequestedWidth element specifies the initial width (in pixels) of a content add-in.' ms.date: 11/13/2018
+description: The RequestedWidth element specifies the initial width (in pixels) of a content add-in. ms.date: 11/13/2018
 localization_priority: Normal
 ---